 DHMC Cancer Registry

-One of the primary functions of the DHMC Cancer Registry is to provide useful, up-to-date information to DHMC investigators, administrators, and clinicians.
-In order to provide this information in an expeditious and accurate manner, it is essential that the data request parameters be clearly understood by the Registry staff.
-We have several "standard" reports available within our registry software, and we are also able to write reports addressing specific criteria.
-Please contact any member of the registry staff, listed above, to discuss your individual situation.
+An additional function of the DHMC Cancer Registry is to provide useful, accurate and timely information to DHMC investigators, administrators, and clinicians.
+We have several "standard" reports available within our registry software.
+Additionally, we are able to write reports addressing specific criteria and parameters.